 Humanities Commons Privacy Statement

-This Privacy Statement describes how we collect and use your information in connection with Humanities Commons and the choices you can make regarding your information.
-Our goal at Humanities Commons is to be minimally intrusive while providing a robust environment for open professional exchange.
-As a result, much of the information you share and your activity on Humanities Commons may be seen by any visitor to the Network, whether or not the visitor is a registered user of the Network or a member of a Participating Society.
+This Privacy Statement describes how we collect and use your information in connection with the Commons and the choices you can make regarding your information.
+Our goal is to be minimally intrusive while providing a robust environment for open scholarly exchange.
+As a result, much of the information you share and your activity on the Commons may be seen by any visitor to the Network, whether or not the visitor is a registered user of the Network or a member of a participating organization that sponsors the Network (each a “Participating Organization”).
 Our goal is to be clear about how we use the personal and nonpersonal information you provide through the Network.

 We may modify this Privacy Statement, along with the rest of the Agreement, in our sole discretion.
 We will take reasonable steps to notify you of any changes to this Privacy Statement in a manner commensurate with the nature of the changes; however, we urge you to review this Privacy Statement periodically.

 2. LOCATION OF SERVERS AND TRANSFER OF INFORMATION: SPECIAL ALERT TO NON–UNITED STATES USERS

 - Your unique Google identifier, a string of digits that identifies your account

 - Your e-mail address or addresses known by Google

 - Whether your e-mail address or addresses have been verified by Google

 That information is recorded in our user database, but only your Google identifier is used to connect to your account.
 Google may send additional information, including your Google profile URL, your profile picture, and your name; this information is not recorded and is not used by MSU.

 ii.
 Twitter.
 When you use Twitter to create and authenticate your account, the log-in process takes place on Twitter’s servers.
 MSU receives the following information: